 Simply click on topics to access the courseware which includes the following: textbook content, lecture videos, PowerPoint presentations, multiple-choice questions, blog, simulations, related physical problems to engineering majors, and worksheets.
 We have social media presence through a blog, a YouTube channel, Instagram, Twitter, and a Facebook page.
 We also have a MOOC that you can access to take the course in an organized manner.

 History of This Open Education Resource (OER)

 After successfully extending an interactive educational software package on an Apple IIe in 1985 and developing it from scratch for MS-DOS in 1989 with an Independent Study student for a course in Mechanics of Composite Materials, the idea of this open courseware in Numerical Methods was first formed in 1990.
 Suffering through three failed attempts (1990, 1991, 2000) of soliciting funding from several foundations, the concept was shelved till 2001.

 Development restarted in 2001 when MIT OCW was released and the open courseware concept gained immediate acceptance.
 It took three consecutive grants from NSF (2002-2012) and a village of colleagues and students around the nation to develop the courseware.
 Read or hear the history behind the courseware.

 The development of the courseware is ongoing but was completed mostly by 2012.
 Since then, the courseware has been used to conduct educational research on the cognitive and affective efficacy of flipped classrooms, and the use of adaptive learning in such settings.

-This University of South Florida course, is taught on campus twice per week for 75 minutes.
-The printed textbook for the course is available for purchase online. while the individual textbook chapters (less problem sets) can be accessed online.
+This University of South Florida course is taught on campus twice per week for 75 minutes.
+The printed textbook for the course is available for purchase online. while the individual textbook chapters (fewer problem sets) can be accessed online.